 Second Verse Curse: Harry only knows the first and last couple of lines of Tom Lehrer's "Be Prepared"; his parents rather wisely didn't teach him the rest.

 Tastes Like Diabetes: Harry's "romantic" first date, organized by the rest of the girls in his class.
-He is not.
-Happy.
-At all.
+He's not amused.

 Toy Ship: Harry and Hermione are eleven/twelve years old, even if they don't act like it.
 Everyone believes they will end up together - except the 'loving couple'.